SohamNaik26/gully_guru/docs/gameplan.md

   - **<5 Cr:** +0.50 Cr
   - **≥5 Cr:** (Increment rule TBD)
 - **Auction Timer:** If no new bid is received within **15 seconds**, the highest bidder wins.
-- **Budget Deduction:** Winning bid is deducted from the manager’s budget.
+- **Budget Deduction:** Winning bid is deducted from the manager's budget.

 ### Weekly Transfer Windows
 - **Duration:** Every weekend for **48 hours**.